nikitavoloboev/data/sharing/lessons-learned.md

 - Comment over my code to explain anything that isn't obvious.
 - Run/Right/Fast.
 	- Make the code work I write is working.
 Then I can make it fast (if necessary).
 Solving the “correct/clean/performant code” problem all at once can be overwhelming.
 Don’t be overwhelmed.
 Solve one at a time.
-- Reducing the maintenance burden is, for most codebases, the biggest optimization you can do.
+- Reducing the maintenance burden is, for most codebases, the biggest optimization I can do.
 	- Of course it's all about striking a balance, but 99% of the time there is a choice between performance and readability, readability is the right answer.
 Performance should only be chosen if it is absolutely necessary.
-- If you write ugly code, anyone who intends to fix a bug or add a feature will not enjoy his work and likely avoid it next time.
+- If I write ugly code, anyone who intends to fix a bug or add a feature will not enjoy his work and likely avoid it next time.

 ## Git
 - Use version control.
-	- It is a pain to reverse and fix things when you don't know where the problem is.
+	- It is a pain to reverse and fix things when I don't know where the problem is.
 - Commit all my changes.
 Do __atomic__ commits.
 Write proper descriptive commit messages.

 ## Learning